ncoghlan/misc/notes/python3/questions_and_answers.rst

 motivation in creating Python 3, none of them has raised any objections to specific points or the document in general.

-I am also not writing on behalf of the Python Software Foundation (of which I am a nominated Fellow) nor on behalf of Red Hat (my current employer).
+I am also not writing on behalf of the Python Software Foundation (of which I am a nominated Fellow), nor on behalf of Python's Steering Council (of whom I am a member), nor on behalf of Red Hat (my previous employer, for whom I worked for much of the time I maintained this).
 However, I do use several Red Hat specific examples when discussing enterprise perception and adoption of the Python platform - effectively bridging that gap between early adopters and the vast majority of prospective platform users is kinda what Red Hat specialises in, so I consider them an important measure of the inroads Python 3 is making into more conservative development communities.

 There were several extensive discussions of the state of the Python 3 transition at PyCon US 2014 in Montreal, starting at the language summit,